-The programme was accelerated following a US Army ‘urgent need’ statement in January 2005, and the first 72 GMLRS unitary rockets were delivered in June of that year.
+The programme was accelerated following a US Army ‘urgent need’ statement in January 2005.
+The first 72 GMLRS unitary rockets were delivered in June of that year.
 Lockheed Martin conducted 17 tests on the unitary variant in 2006.
-In June 2007, GMLRS Unitary entered low-rate initial production (LRIP).
+GMLRS unitary entered LRIP in June 2007.
 Operational testing was completed in April 2008.
 A follow-on contract was awarded in August 2008.
 Lockheed Martin was awarded a $512m contract to supply GMLRS and HIMARS launchers to the US Army and US Marine Corps, in January 2008.

 In July 2012, the US Army placed a $353.2m order for the seventh production lot of GMLRS unitary rockets.
 The 20,000th GMLRS unitary rocket was delivered to the US Army in August 2012.